HBO5Informatica/iot-rambo/README.md

 The BO-Node device is the man-in-the-middle between Sensors, Actors in the local infrastructure, and the R.A.M.B.O.
 Cloud on the internet.
 It is effectively a gateway, which speaks multiple protocols:

-- RamboTalk via 433 MHz RF - to communicate with BO-Actors and BO-Sensors
+- RamboTalk via NRF24 - to communicate with BO-Actors and BO-Sensors

         BO-Sensor -> BO-Node    (SensorData)
         BO-Actor -> BO-Node     (Actor Advertisement)